-Number, Terms of Office and Appointment of Officers and Directors
+Number, Terms of Office and Appointment of Officers and directors

-Our Board consists of seven members.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, we expect that our Board will consist of seven members.
 Each of our directors will hold office for a two-year term.
 Subject to any other special rights applicable to the shareholders, any vacancies on our Board may be filled by the affirmative vote of a majority of the directors present and voting at the meeting of our Board or by a majority of the holders of our ordinary shares.

-Our Board is divided into three classes with only one class of directors to be appointed in each year and each class (except for those directors appointed prior to our first annual general meeting) serving a three-year term.
+Our Board is divided into three classes with only one class of directors be appointed in each year and each class (except for those directors appointed prior to our first annual general meeting) serving a three-year term.
 The term of office of the first class of directors, consisting of W. Thaddeus Miller and Craig Broderick, will expire at our first annual general meeting.
 The term of office of the second class of directors, consisting of W. Grant Gregory and Catherine D. Rice, will expire at the second annual general meeting.
 The term of office of the third class of directors, consisting of D. James Carpenter, Robert S. Mancini and Philip Kassin, will expire at the third annual general meeting.
 Our officers are appointed by the Board and serve at the discretion of the Board, rather than for specific terms of office.
 Our Board is authorized to appoint persons to the offices set forth in our amended and restated memorandum and articles of association as it deems appropriate.
 Our amended and restated memorandum and articles of association provide that our officers may consist of a Chairman, a Chief Executive Officer, a President, a Chief Operating Officer, a Chief Financial Officer, Vice Presidents, a Secretary, Assistant Secretaries, a Treasurer and such other offices as may be determined by the Board.